colebrookson/good-enough-repository/README.md

 ## How to use this guide

 Please feel free to use this repository as a base structure to base your own off of!

-I recommend forking it and keeping the various structures in place so you have an example on your machine with your own set up, and then customize from there!
+This repository is part set of documents that describe how to organize these types of projects, and part example repository that can be cloned/forked and edited to suit.
+If you want to use this repository, I suggest starting by cloning the repo and then reading the `/docs` folder, where explanations are included for all the important things in this repository.